andriktr/helm-release-viewer/README.md

 ### Configure Helm-Release-Viewer chart

-Helm chart is configurable by using [values.yaml](helm-release-viewer/values.yaml)
+Helm chart is configurable by using [values.yaml](charts/helm-release-viewer/values.yaml)

-- For dev environment use [environments/dev/values.yaml](environments/dev/values.yaml)

-- For prod environment use [environments/prod/values.yaml](environments/prod/values.yaml)

 Parameters that can be configured are: